MetaMask/metamask-improvement-proposals/MIPs/mip-3.md

    On MetaMask side we intent to validate every property of the request and return an approriate answer to the dapp.
    Currently we throw these errors:

-5. Ensuring Correct Chain Context for wallet_swapAsset: Before initiating a swap, it's crucial to ensure that the user's wallet is connected to the expected blockchain network.
+5. Ensuring Correct Chain Context for `wallet_swapAsset`: Before initiating a swap, it's crucial to ensure that the user's wallet is connected to the expected blockchain network.
 Developers should use the [eth_chainId](https://docs.metamask.io/wallet/reference/eth_chainid/) method to verify the current chain, [wallet_switchEthereumChain](https://docs.metamask.io/wallet/reference/wallet_switchethereumchain/) to switch to the desired chain if necessary, and [wallet_addEthereumChain](https://docs.metamask.io/wallet/reference/wallet_addethereumchain/) to add a new chain if it's not known to the wallet.
 This ensures that token swaps are performed on the intended network, enhancing security and user experience.

-- **Undefined Parameters**: Parameters like `from`, `to`, `userAddress`, etc. are essential for the `wallet_swapAsset` method to work correctly.
+- **Required Parameters**: Parameters like `from`, `to`, `userAddress`, etc. are essential for the `wallet_swapAsset` method to work correctly.
 If not provided, the `validateParams` function would throw an error saying `"${property} property of ${name} is not defined"`.
 (This validation will change on the future when we allow multiple swap tokens, since the architecture of this rpc method allows it).
 See more details about error codes in the api-spec: https://github.com/MetaMask/api-specs/pull/201

   ```markdown
   validateParams(from[0], [tokenAddress], 'from');